bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: Introduction

 Evidently, these programs collectively enhance the application of cure models in data analysis by offering a range of methods and approaches to estimate cure rates and model survival functions.
 However, it appears that Bayesian methods for cure models are scarcely represented among the available \proglang{R} packages, if at all.
-Of course, one could try ``MCMC on the autopilot'' software such as STAN \citep{carpenter2017stan}, NIMBLE \citep{doi:10.1080/10618600.2016.1172487} or BUGS/WinBugs \citep{lunn2000winbugs, ntzoufras2011bayesian}.
-However, the potential multimodality \citep{papastamoulis2023bayesian} of the posterior distribution of cure rate models would make these implementations prone to converging to minor modes and produce sub-optimal inferences.
-In addition, discrete parameters are not allowed in STAN, therefore inference for the latent cured status would not be straightforward.
-Finally, STAN, NIMBLE and WinBUGS require a certain level of statistical and programming knowledge and users must still understand model specification, convergence diagnostics, and interpretation of results.
+The \pkg{BayesSPsurv} package \citep{bolte2021bayesspsurv} fits Bayesian cure rate survival models with time-varying covariates, taking into account spatial autocorrelations, considering the Weibull and log-logistic distributions (we note however that it has been removed from CRAN on 2023-06-14).
+Of course, one could try ``MCMC on the autopilot'' software such as \proglang{STAN} \citep{carpenter2017stan}, \proglang{NIMBLE} \citep{doi:10.1080/10618600.2016.1172487} or \proglang{BUGS}/\proglang{WinBugs} \citep{lunn2000winbugs, ntzoufras2011bayesian}.
+However, the potential multimodality \citep{papastamoulis2023bayesian} of the posterior distribution of cure rate models would make these implementations prone to converging to minor modes and produce sub-optimal inferences (see Section \ref{sec:stan} in the Appendix).
+In addition, discrete parameters are not allowed in \proglang{STAN}, therefore inference for the latent cured status would not be straightforward.
+Finally, \proglang{STAN}, \proglang{NIMBLE} and \proglang{WinBUGS} require a certain level of statistical and programming knowledge and users must still understand model specification, convergence diagnostics, and interpretation of results.